AtienoAA/Contextual-and-Sensory-Based-Navigation-in-2D-Games/README.md

 Select level 1 to start (7 levels total)

+Follow instructions: SPACEBAR to jump, arrow keys to move it will show you alert of move right or move left

 Each level font change different colors as the player proceed to the next level

-Follow instructions: SPACEBAR to jump, arrow keys to move it will show you alert of move right or move left

 Collect coins and receive alerts when collecting coins

-Avoid hazards and lava so that you don't die
+Avoid to be hitted by blob and lava so that you don't die

-Complete levels fast before timer ends
+Complete all levels fast before timer ends

 Pause, exit and restart the game any time